-I painted this side table blue and it was very pretty but then I highlighted the details with white wax and the table was stunning.
-I know, stunning might not be the right word to describe furniture but you know what I mean.
+I painted this side table blue and it looked great but then I highlighted the details with white wax over chalk paint and the table was stunning.
+I know, stunning is a strong word and I stand by it

 I bought the table at my favorite junk shop for $10.
 It needed cleaning up before I could paint it.
 I also sanded a few rough areas on the table top.